coreydinkens/tmc-flux-poc/README.md

+# *This repository is no longer being maintained.
+Please test and validate you configurations/deploymments before using them in production* #

 # GitOps with FluxCD with Tanzu Packages or Helm Charts

 **Because this repository is intended to be used with Tanzu Mission Control, I am referring to certain values configured by Tanzu Mission Control such as the Flux GitRepository object.
 For the purposes of this example my repo is named 'fluxcd-poc' and is referred-to throughout the kustomization YAMLs.**